primer/view_components/docs/contributors/README.md

 ### Documentation / Demo Rails App

-* **Docs**: Generated YARD docs with examples, see components with usage instructions and examples
-  * Typically runs on port 5400
-  * To rebuild docs, run `bundle exec rake docs:build`
+#### Demo App

-* **Demo App**: See components on a plain page with no interfering framework or styling.
+See components on a plain page with no interfering framework or styling.
 Used to test functionality.

 * Typically runs on port 4000 - visit `/rails/view_components/` in your browser
 * To rerender the templates, you do not have to restart the server.
 Run `bundle exec rake docs:preview` and refresh the page.

 ---
-To run the documentation site and the demo app, run:
+To run the demo app, run:

 ```bash
 script/dev